Physical Analogue Kolmogorov-Arnold Networks based on Reconfigurable Nonlinear-Processing Units: Results

 Furthermore, we assess how the proposed aKAN architecture scales relative to conventional MLP baselines.
 To this end, we compare algorithmic performance, quantified as MSE, as a function of the number of trainable parameters (\textit{i.e.}, model size).
 We evaluate approximation performance on representative 1-, 2-, and 4-variable target functions adopted from Ref.~\cite{KAN}, which provide well-defined benchmarks with increasing functional complexity.
 For each target, we simulate both aKANs and MLPs across a range of depths and layer widths.
 For aKANs, we additionally sweep the number of RNPUs per edge function and randomly select the input electrodes for each RNPU.
 For the MLP baselines, we consider networks with either ReLU or tanh activation functions at the nodes, evaluated in software using 32-bit floating-point precision.
+It is worth noting that, while the results correspond to the reconfigurability of a single device, we also confirm a systematic reduction of the approximation error while evaluating the function in Fig.~\ref{fig:regression_scaling}b on up to four surrogate model simultaneously placed in the same EP (Fig. \ref{figS:mult_devices_regression}).

-The resulting scaling trends are summarized in Figs.~\ref{algorithmic_performance_regression}D--F. For all three target functions, the approximation error systematically decreases with increasing model size (number of trainable parameters), for both aKANs and MLPs.
+The resulting scaling trends are summarized in Figs.~\ref{fig:regression_scaling}a--c.
+For all three target functions, the approximation error systematically decreases with increasing model size (number of trainable parameters), for both aKANs and MLPs.
 When comparing error versus parameter count, the aKAN performance lies between that of ReLU- and tanh-MLPs, approaching the tanh baseline for sufficiently large aKANs.
-This behavior is expected: the 2- and 4-variable functions require a minimum aKAN architecture to represent the target as compositions of univariate edge functions.
+This behaviour is expected: the 2- and 4-variable functions require a minimum aKAN architecture to represent the target as compositions of univariate edge functions.
 Once this minimum size is reached, the aKAN can effectively exploit the expressivity of learned nonlinear edges, and its performance improves rapidly.
 In this regime, aKANs substantially outperform ReLU-based MLPs at comparable model sizes.
 Although tanh-MLPs remain competitive in this numerical comparison, it should be noted that tanh provides a highly expressive nonlinearity and is not straightforward to implement efficiently in hardware, particularly with the software baseline assumed here (32-bit floating-point arithmetic).